JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <header class = "info-header">Optional dependencies</header><p>
 ```

-We can notice that we use the same settings for the `plot` function in all previous examples.
-So it makes sense to write an auxiliary function that sets desired attributes for the `plot` function.
-However, such a function will depend on the `Plots` package.
-It means that if we add the `Plots` package to the `ImageInspector` package, it will significantly slow down the load time.
-It can be annoying if we want to use some functionality that does not depends on the `Plots` package, and still, we have to load that package.
-Luckily, the `Requires` package automatically allows the code's loading when another package is loaded, so explicit dependencies (and long load times) can be avoided.
-In our case, we firstly have to add `Requires` to the `ImageInspector`.
+We used the same settings for the `plot` function in all previous examples.
+Therefore, it makes sense to write an auxiliary function setting attributes for the `plot` function.
+However, this function will depend on the `Plots` package, and if we add `Plots` to `ImageInspector`, it will significantly slow the loading time.
+The `Requires` package prevents explicit dependencies (and long load times) by allowing conditional code loading.
+In our case, we first add `Requires` to the `ImageInspector`.

 ```julia
 julia> pwd()